Every Canadian deserves a stake in our nation’s progress.

 A Healthier Housing System

-The Brief Case for Land Value Tax in Canada
+The Brief Case for Shifting Taxes to Land in Canada

 How can shifting taxes to land be a fundamental solution to address inequality, combat the housing crisis, stimulate economic growth, and promote sustainable development?
 This article explores the rationale, benefits, design considerations, and challenges associated with implementing an LVT in Canada.